(Adopted October 2015; updated August 2017; updated December 2020; updated April 2021)

 The Queensland Greens believe that:

-g) Public debate based on adequate information to underpin the making of laws and policy, and
+3.7.
+Public debate based on adequate information and evidence to underpin the making of laws and policy, and

-3. A system that incorporates proportional representation at state and local level provides the best and fairest manner of ensuring all sections of the community have a voice in elected bodies such as local councils and the Legislative Assembly.
+4. A system of proportional representation at state and local level provides the best and fairest manner of ensuring all sections of the community have a voice in elected bodies

-8. Fixed terms of office with fixed election dates should be introduced with a recall mechanism available via a citizen initiated referendum.
+8. Fixed terms of office with fixed election dates should be combined with a recall mechanism available via a citizen initiated referendum.

-9. The undue influence of money must be eliminated in election campaigns.
+9. The influence of money must be eliminated in election campaigns.

 The Queensland Greens will: